mphillipsneuro/NMDAR_KineticModeling/README.md

 Software for performing kinetic simulations of NMDA receptor kinetics, and fitting simulations to data, using python and NEURON.

-Requires installation of a Python distribution (Anaconda recommended) and NEURON
+Requires installation of a Python distribution (Anaconda recommended) and NEURON.

 Start with "Tutorial" file for walkthrough.